stephen776/withCustomHook/README.md

 ## Overview

-React HOC that passes the output of a custom hook as props to a presentational component
+React HOC that passes the output of a custom hook as props to a presentational component.
+The idea is that we just utilize hooks in an idiomatic way and still get reasonable separation of concerns between stateful logic and UI

 ### Installation